VPAC/seqpar/sequentialandparallelprogramming.md

 This book is part of a series designed to assist researchers, systems administrators, and managers in a variety of advanced computational tasks.
 Other books that will be published in this series include: Supercomputing with Linux., Mathematical Applications and Programming., Data Management Tools for eResearchers., Building HPC Clusters and Clouds., Teaching Research Computing to Advanced Learners., Quality Assurance in Technical Organisations., Technical Project Management, and A History of the Victorian Partnership of Advanced Computing.

-Lev Lafayette, Victorian Partnership for Advanced Computing, Melbourne, 2015
+Lev Lafayette, Victorian Partnership for Advanced Computing, Melbourne

 # 1.0 Current Trends in Computer Systems